Policy and Guidelines

-Expenses not covered by the small grant include wages; durable equipment such as helmets, lights, or ropes that will be kept by the applicant for further use after the project; any expenses that are not related to the project.
+Expenses not covered by the small grant include wages/stipends; durable equipment such as helmets, lights, or ropes that will be kept by the applicant for personal use after the project; any expenses that are not related to the project.

 The Executive Officers of the NRMG will review and rate applications based on the selection criteria (below).
 They will select one or more applications to receive all or part of the requested funds.
 The decision will be made by majority vote if consensus is not reached.
 The Officers may suggest modification to proposals, with funding contingent upon the the modification.

-Applicants will be notified via email by April 30 each year.
+Applicants will be notified via email.
 Unsuccessful applicants will be provided feedback at their request.

 Selection Criteria For the NRMG Small Grant Fund

 - Applicant is a current member of the NRMG (verified by the Grotto Secretary)